 This part of Thailand is one of the least visited, and in my opinion most under-rated.
 If you head northeast from Bangkok towards Cambodia and Laos, this is the area we can refer to as Isaan.
 Culturally the region shares many similarities with Laos, including the dialect that the people of the region speak, and the types of food that they prefer.

-If you want to experience a fascinating part of Thailand that does not have so many foreign visitors, then have a look here at my recommendations on where to go in Isaan.
+If you want to experience a fascinating part of Thailand that does not have so many foreign visitors, then this is a region not to be missed.
+Recommendations to follow.